Dev2023-Op/Dev2023-Op/README.md

 I am Dev2023-Op, my github account was created in 2023 hence the name.

-i am an ethical havker in training.
+i am an ethical hacker in training.

 in my free time i:
   - create lightshows